≡ Menu

 Key insight: PBC’s autoimmune nature and progressive potential make it a complex condition for insurance underwriting, requiring careful evaluation of current status and long-term prognosis.

-Primary biliary cirrhosis involves the immune system attacking the small bile ducts in the liver, leading to inflammation, scarring, and potentially cirrhosis over time.
+Primary biliary cholangitis (formerly called primary biliary cirrhosis) involves the immune system attacking the small bile ducts in the liver, leading to inflammation, scarring, and potentially cirrhosis over time.
 The disease progression is highly variable, with some patients remaining stable for decades while others progress more rapidly to advanced liver disease.

 Early Stage PBC